UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do flat rate electricity plans include transmission and delivery fees?

 Usually, yes.
-Most flat rate plans bundle both the energy supply cost and the local utility’s Transmission and Distribution Service Provider (TDSP) fees into one single monthly charge.
-However, always confirm this by reading the EFL, as some deceptive plans may pass on TDSP fee increases to the customer mid-contract.
+Most flat rate plans happily bundle both the energy supply cost and the local utility’s Transmission and Distribution Service Provider (TDSP) fees into one single monthly charge.
+However, always confirm this thoroughly by reading the EFL, as some deceptive plans may subtly pass on TDSP fee increases to the customer mid-contract.

 Can I switch from a flat rate to a fixed rate plan without paying a penalty?

 It depends heavily on your specific contract timeline.
 If you are actively in the middle of a term agreement, switching providers will almost certainly trigger a steep Early Termination Fee (ETF).
-If your contract is expiring within the next 14 to 30 days, you can usually switch to a fixed-rate plan penalty-free.
+If your contract is safely expiring within the next 14 to 30 days, you can usually switch seamlessly to a fixed-rate plan entirely penalty-free.

 How does a tiered electricity plan differ from a flat rate plan?